What is a Uniform Distribution?

 - Radioactive decay of particles over time.

 Analysts can use the uniform distribution to approximate new processes when there is insufficient data to estimate the actual distribution of outcomes.
-In other cases, analysts use this distribution because it’s a close approximation and the calculations are simple.
+In other cases, analysts use this distribution because it’s a close approximation and the formula is simple, as I show below.

 Graphing Distributions and Finding Probabilities